Max Planck Society

-The Max Planck Society (MPG) is an independent, non-profit research organisation named after the world-famous physicist Max Planck (1858-1947).
+The Max Planck Society (MPG) is an independent, non-profit research organisation named after the world-famous physicist Max Planck (1858–1947).
 With its focus on basic research in the natural sciences, life sciences, humanities and social sciences, the MPG complements research projects at universities.
 The MPG is well-known for its excellence in research.
-Since it was established in 1948, seventeen MPG researchers have received the Nobel Prize.
-Gerhard Ertl, physicist and surface chemist at the Fritz Haber Institute of the MPG, received the renowned award in 2007 (Nobel Prize in Chemistry).
+Since it was established in 1948, eighteen MPG researchers have received the Nobel Prize.
+Stefan W. Hell, director at the Max Planck Institute for Biophysical Chemistry in Göttingen, received the renowned award in 2014 (Nobel Prize in Chemistry).

 Facts and Figures

 83 research institutes